pslabs-ps/CMM2-ExpansionCard-ShiftRegisterLed/README.md

 ```

 # Shift register multiple LED card sample code
 To connect multiple cards x1 to x18 lines can be used for cards to send overflowed QH signals.
+Multiple cards can draw more current than Maximite can supply, expansion Power Card should be used in that case.
 Set jumpers of all cards as shown on picture below:

 <img src="Images/example2.png" width="800">